-3.6.6 RECEIVE ERROR (RXER)
+3.5.1.8 Receive Error (RXER)

-When CRS_DV is asserted, RXER is asserted for one or more REF_CLK periods to indicate that a symbol error (for example, a coding error that a PHY can detect that may otherwise be undetectable by the MAC sub-layer) is detected somewhere in the frame that is being transferred from the PHY to the MAC.

-RXER transitions synchronously with respect to REF CLK.
+RXER is asserted for one or more RXC periods to indicate that a Symbol Error (e.g. a coding error that a PHY is capable of detecting, and that may otherwise be undetectable by the MAC sub-layer) was detected somewhere in the frame presently being transferred from the PHY.
+RXER transitions synchronously with respect to RXC.